etigerstudio/typora-misty-theme/README.md

 Font fallback list is tweaked for both English and Chinese, on both macOS and Windows.
 Font weight values have been slightly adjusted on Windows to match Windows-specific rendering characteristic.

+## Known Issues

+- Borders of buttons on all platforms and context menu on *Windows* are too bright in *Dark* mode.
+- Background of reference panel on *Windows* is too bright in *Dark* mode.
+- Colors and layouts of math block on all platforms need to be inspected and tuned.
+- Font fallback list and rendering effect has not been tested on *Linux*.

 > Brought to you with ❤️ by E-Tiger Studio, 2017-2019.